 I believe this new standard will draw upon the way houses were designed before World War II.
 It will also take advantage of the latest technologies.
 And finally, it will serve the specific needs of singles, seniors, couples, and small families separately!

-Not only would there be small houses designed exclusively for each of these four groups, but there would neighborhoods designed for them as well.
+Not only would there be small houses designed exclusively for each of these four groups, but there would be neighborhoods designed for them as well.
 Imagine it!
-There would be separate master planned communities or neighborhoods for singles, seniors, couples, and small families.
+There would be separate master-planned communities or neighborhoods for singles, seniors, couples, and small families.

 What might this new standard look like?
-It will look like nothing that currently exists in the new house market.
-It will be smaller than current day tract small houses, have fewer interior walls, and the spaces, furniture, and electronics will serve multiple purposes.
+It will look like nothing that currently exists in the new housing market.
+It will be smaller than current-day tract small houses, have fewer interior walls, and the spaces, furniture, and electronics will serve multiple purposes.

-Who will be the innovative and courageous small house community builder who takes advantage of this opportunity?
+Who will be the innovative and courageous small house community builder?
+I’m ready to lead it.